RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Rent (Price)
       - Term (duration)
       - (Other key) Promises
-  - Cont’d
+  - Cont'd
     -  Essential terms must be identified in writing with sufficient certainty.
       - Sometimes a description will suffice when identifying parties and property.
-      - Parol (“extrinsic”) evidence can be used to precisely identify the party/property, so long as the evidence is more than asking the authors what the parties intended.
+      - Parol ("extrinsic") evidence can be used to precisely identify the party/property, so long as the evidence is more than asking the authors what the parties intended.
   - Identifying the parties
     - Rosser v Austral Wine & Spirit Co Pty Ltd [1980] VR 313
-      - Guarantee (reqd to be in writing in VIC) expressed in favour of: “each and every member of the Wholesale Spirit Merchants Association of Victoria Wine; and Brandy Producers' Association of Victoria.”
+      - Guarantee (reqd to be in writing in VIC) expressed in favour of: "each and every member of the Wholesale Spirit Merchants Association of Victoria Wine; and Brandy Producers' Association of Victoria."
-      - “It thus appears that Lord Blackburn was concerned to point out in Rossiter v Miller that the parties will be sufficiently described in a writing for the purposes of the Statute of Frauds if the description used can be explained by extrinsic evidence without having to resort to evidence to prove the intention of the author.”
+      - "It thus appears that Lord Blackburn was concerned to point out in Rossiter v Miller that the parties will be sufficiently described in a writing for the purposes of the Statute of Frauds if the description used can be explained by extrinsic evidence without having to resort to evidence to prove the intention of the author."
 (The Court, 318)
-      - “Accordingly we think that the respondents are sufficiently described in the instrument of guarantee and that the parol evidence is admissible to prove their identity.”
+      - "Accordingly we think that the respondents are sufficiently described in the instrument of guarantee and that the parol evidence is admissible to prove their identity."
 (The Court, 318)
   - Identifying the property
     - Ogilvie v Foljambe (1817) 3 Mer 53; 36 ER 21
-      - “The Defendant speaks of “Mr. Ogilvie's house,” and agrees “to give £14,000, for the premises ”; and parol evidence has always been admitted, in such a case, to shew to what house, and to what premises, the treaty related.”
+      - "The Defendant speaks of "Mr. Ogilvie's house," and agrees "to give £14,000, for the premises "; and parol evidence has always been admitted, in such a case, to shew to what house, and to what premises, the treaty related."
 (Sir William Grant MR)
   - Identifying the property
     - Plant v Bourne [1897] 2 Ch 281
-      - Description: “twenty-four acres of land, freehold, and all appurtenances thereto, at Totmonslow, in the parish of Draycott, in the county of Stafford.”
+      - Description: "twenty-four acres of land, freehold, and all appurtenances thereto, at Totmonslow, in the parish of Draycott, in the county of Stafford."
-        - ‘I think Mr. Plant means he is selling “the twenty-four acres we have been looking at,” or “my twenty-four acres.”
+        - 'I think Mr. Plant means he is selling "the twenty-four acres we have been looking at," or "my twenty-four acres."
         - It is not twenty-four acres of land anywhere in England, but the place, the county, and the parish are all mentioned. ...
-Assuming that the parol evidence comes up to what has been stated, the result would be this: that Mr. Plant had twenty-four acres lying within the metes and bounds sufficiently defined; and if the fact be ascertained that he had no other twenty-four acres that would answer that description, then there would be simply the laying the contract alongside that fact, and the result will be ascertained — namely, that the twenty-four acres lying within the metes and bounds was the property that was intended to be included in this description.’
+Assuming that the parol evidence comes up to what has been stated, the result would be this: that Mr. Plant had twenty-four acres lying within the metes and bounds sufficiently defined; and if the fact be ascertained that he had no other twenty-four acres that would answer that description, then there would be simply the laying the contract alongside that fact, and the result will be ascertained — namely, that the twenty-four acres lying within the metes and bounds was the property that was intended to be included in this description.'
 (Chitty J, 290)
   - Identifying the property
     - Pirie v Saunders (1961) 104 CLR 149
-      - ‘Finally, even if these objections are not properly founded, it will be seen upon examination that there are several reasons why the document could not be regarded as a sufficient note or memorandum.
+      - 'Finally, even if these objections are not properly founded, it will be seen upon examination that there are several reasons why the document could not be regarded as a sufficient note or memorandum.
       - In the first place it does not specify the property which is to be leased beyond describing it as "part of Lot B, Princes Highway, Sylvania Heights".
-      - This alone is, we should think, a fatal objection.’
+      - This alone is, we should think, a fatal objection.'
 (The Court)
-  - “SIGNED BY THE PARTY TO BE CHARGED”
+  - "SIGNED BY THE PARTY TO BE CHARGED"
-    - “Party to be charged” = party against whom the contract is being enforced
+    - "Party to be charged" = party against whom the contract is being enforced
     - Both signatures are not necessary.
     - Signature
-      - “Signature” is more than mark at the end of a document.
+      - "Signature" is more than mark at the end of a document.
       - Courts look for an objective indication by the party to be charged that they acknowledge that a certain document(s) records the entire agreement and that they are bound by it.
-      - A court may accept party’s name on a particular document is a signature under the authenticated signature fiction.
+      - A court may accept party's name on a particular document is a signature under the authenticated signature fiction.
-  - “SIGNED BY THE PARTY TO BE CHARGED”
+  - "SIGNED BY THE PARTY TO BE CHARGED"
     - Authenticated signature fiction
       - Looking for evidence that the party to be charged has acknowledged a document as recording the finalised agreement.
     - Durrell v Evans (1862) 1 H & C 174
-      - “... for the cases have decided that it does not signify where the name is placed, if it is put there by the party sought to be charged or some person deputed by him.
-It may be at the head, in the middle, at the end, or in any part of the document.”
+      - "... for the cases have decided that it does not signify where the name is placed, if it is put there by the party sought to be charged or some person deputed by him.
+It may be at the head, in the middle, at the end, or in any part of the document."
-      - “If the parties meant the writing to be a memorandum of their contract, it is binding on them.”
+      - "If the parties meant the writing to be a memorandum of their contract, it is binding on them."
 (Crompton J)
-  - “SIGNED BY THE PARTY TO BE CHARGED
+  - "SIGNED BY THE PARTY TO BE CHARGED
     - Authenticated signature fiction
       - Pirie v Saunders (1961) 104 CLR 149
-        - “The principle applied in those cases can, we think, have no application to any document which is not in some way or other recognizable as a note or memorandum of a concluded agreement.”
+        - "The principle applied in those cases can, we think, have no application to any document which is not in some way or other recognizable as a note or memorandum of a concluded agreement."
         - Neither the existence of the document nor its contents are indicative of the existence of any binding contract.
         - Perhaps, in other words, it may be said that the enumerated particulars do not appear as a note or memorandum of a subsisting contract as distinct from bare instructions for the preparation of a formal lease.
-  - “SIGNED BY THE PARTY TO BE CHARGED”
+  - "SIGNED BY THE PARTY TO BE CHARGED"
     - Authenticated signature fiction
-      -  Ultimately, whether a party has “signed” or “authenticated” a document is a question of fact.
+      -  Ultimately, whether a party has "signed" or "authenticated" a document is a question of fact.
-      - NOTE: bare fact of a party’s name is not conclusive – just a starting point.
+      - NOTE: bare fact of a party's name is not conclusive – just a starting point.
     - Agency
-      - “... signed by the party to be charged or by some other person thereunto lawfully authorised by the party to be charged.”
+      - "... signed by the party to be charged or by some other person thereunto lawfully authorised by the party to be charged."
   - TIME OF CREATION
     - Haydon v McLeod (1901) 27 VLR 395, 402
     - Heppingstone v Stuart (1910) 12 CLR 126, 131 – 132.
-      - ‘Since the case of Reuss v.
-Picksley, decided in 1866, it cannot be disputed that a written offer, containing all the terms of a proposed contract, may be accepted verbally, and if it is accepted verbally then there is a complete contract satisfying the Statute of Frauds.’
+      - 'Since the case of Reuss v.
+Picksley, decided in 1866, it cannot be disputed that a written offer, containing all the terms of a proposed contract, may be accepted verbally, and if it is accepted verbally then there is a complete contract satisfying the Statute of Frauds.'
 (Griffith CJ)
   - ELECTRONIC TRANSACTIONS
     - Electronic Transactions Act 2000 (NSW)
     - Section 4 – Simplified outline